Julie Cohen (documentarian): Activism

 Cohen previously served as a juror at Columbia University's duPont-Columbia Awards.
 She resigned in March 2025 after the university, facing a potential loss of about $400 million in funding, agreed to the Trump administration's demands regarding policies on protesters and race-related conflicts.
+After her resignation, three of the remaining eight jurors also resigned.
+Cohen is the organizer of a regular anti-Trump protest in Montclair, New Jersey.